RobbiXYZ/nuxt-ssr-secure-website/README.md

 The migration files are in the `/database/migrations` folder.
 They create tables in your existing database.

 `cd nuxt-ssr-secure-website`
+(`npx knex migrate:unlock --knexfile knexfile.cjs`  if it was not the first try)

 `npx knex migrate:latest --knexfile knexfile.cjs`
 If you installed Knex globally (npm install knex -g)
 `knex migrate:latest --knexfile knexfile.cjs`